 Be confident, casual, and remember you are offering them free content.
 They are doing you a favor, and you are also doing them a favor.

 Be passionate about your pitch, and offer them at least 2 options.
-Be confident and willing to collaborate about the ideas you are presenting.
+Be confident and willing to collaborate on the ideas you are presenting.
 Be positive, you will get rejected along this ride, but it is worth the sweat equity.